AndrewTapp/solaredgeoptimizers/README.md

 - Temporary problems on SolarEdge’s servers (e.g. HTTP 5xx errors) or network/DNS issues (e.g. “Failed to resolve monitoring.solaredge.com”) are handled without crashing: the integration uses cached data where possible and will try again on the next update.
 - Connections and sessions are closed properly when the integration is removed or reloaded, so it's safe to run for long periods.
-- When you **delete the integration** (remove the config entry), the integration removes all associated entities from the entity registry and all associated devices from the device registry, so no leftover entries remain.
+- When you **delete the integration** (remove the config entry), the integration removes all associated entities and devices from the registries via a shared cleanup routine (used by both the config flow and unload), so no leftover entries remain.
 Delete from **Settings → Devices & services → Integrations** (not only from HACS) so that this cleanup runs.

 ## Installation